-Hoboken: Boombekelaan 14, 2660 Hoboken

-Asse: Brusselsesteenweg 464, 1730 Asse

-Gent: Bomastraat 11, 9000 Gent

-Hasselt: Gouverneur Verwilghensingel 32, 3500 Hasselt

-Roeselare: Hof ter Weze 10, 8800 Roeselare

-Geo Back-up site: Mechelen: Liersesteenweg 4, 2800 Mechelen
+NDA

-Telenet will be responsible for the technical set-up of the Physical Co-location Service (= set-up of the rack, providing of A&B power feed, connection with the BNG’s through the SR patch panel).
+Wyre will be responsible for the technical set-up of the Physical Co-location Service (= set-up of the rack, providing of A&B power feed, connection with the BNG’s through the SR patch panel).

 The AO will be responsible for placing all its equipment in the rack attributed.
 The AO